-Outside of the USA and Blake Shelton fandom in The Voice, the country genre goes unnoticed.
-But if the material is right, regardless of where critics and programmers classify the sound, will break borders and get mainstream success.
+Outside of the USA and the Blake Shelton fandom in The Voice, the country genre goes unnoticed.
+But if the song is right, regardless of where record producers and radio programmers classify the sound, it will break borders and get mainstream attention.
 Here are 15 country tracks that proved genres are nothing but arbitrary distinctions.

 If I Die Young by The Band Perry

 The beauty of country music is that little is left to the imagination.
-Songwriting is generally explicit and detailed that any room for misinterpretation disappears.
-Talking about dying can come off as morbid but not in this ballad by The Band Perry.
+Songwriting is generally explicit and heavily detailed that any room for misinterpretation disappears.
+Talking about dying can come off as morbid.
+But The Band Perry pulls off romantic.

 Jesus Take the Wheel by Carrie Underwood

-If Carrie Underwood never competed in American Idol, would this single have taken off?
-She’s definitely left a legacy with this track.
-Even today, the title has been a common phrase for people who just let fate take its course and hope the odds are in their favor.
+Had Carrie Underwood not competed in American Idol, would this single have taken off?
+She left a legacy with this track.
+Even today, the title has been a common phrase for people who just let fate run its course and hope the odds are in their favor.

 Not Ready to Make Nice by The Dixie Chicks

-If the Dixie Chicks didn’t oppose the Bush administration publicly while the Iraq invasion was ongoing, the song would not have generated so much attention.
+If the Dixie Chicks didn’t oppose the Bush administration publicly, the song would not have generated attention.
 Despite death threats and country radio boycotting their music, the trio soldiered on.
 The Recording Academy generously rewarded them with Grammys as they took all the general field awards they were eligible for.

 There You’ll Be by Faith Hill

-For a time, it seemed like Faith Hill would follow in Shania’s footsteps and have her loyalty to the country sound questioned.
+For a time, it seemed like Faith Hill would follow Shania’s footsteps.
+Her sound boredered on pop and “allegiance” to the country sound was in question.
 After all, she helmed one of the most epic soundtrack singles for Pearl Harbor.
-In my view, this was the female version of Armageddon’s “I Don’t Want to Miss a Thing”.
+In my view, this was the female version of Aerosmith’s “I Don’t Want to Miss a Thing”.